-Nuclear adiabatic demagnetization experiment helps attain much low temperature.
-This technique depends on the nuclear dipoles' alignment, which is around 1000 times minor compared to atoms.
+Nuclear adiabatic demagnetization experiment helps attain much lower temperature.
+This technique depends on the nuclear dipoles' alignment, which is around 1000 times smaller compared to atoms.
 With this method's help, the temperature of the ordered nuclei can be reduced to 0.000016 degrees.

 Principle of Adiabatic Demagnetization

 The principle of the adiabatic demagnetization process is applicable to magneto-caloric materials.
 The principle follows that when these materials are placed in a magnetic field, they start heating up.
 However, when removed from the magnetic field, then they cool down.
 The principle of adiabatic demagnetization of paramagnetic salts is as follows:

 Each atom of the paramagnetic salt is considered a tiny magnet.
 When there is no magnetic field, then all atoms of the salt get oriented randomly.
 As a result, the total magnetic force is zero.
 However, after coming in contact with the strong magnetic field, atoms of the salt align themselves to the magnetic field direction.
 In this process, there is a rise in temperature.

 On demagnetization, that is, removing the magnetic field, atoms of paramagnetic salts come back to the random orientation.
 It results in a reduction of temperature as the atoms do the work.
 Moreover, this procedure occurs adiabatically.
 As per the Second Law of Thermodynamics, there will be a change in the work done and hence temperature changes.